ProFormA/proformaxml/Whitepaper.md

 #### The embedded-bin-file element

 The embedded-bin-file element is used to embed a file containing binary content directly into XML.
-The file content must be encoded to Base64. embedded-bin-file requires a **filename**.
+The file content must be encoded to Base64. embedded-bin-file requires a **filename**, which may also consist of a relative file path as part of the filename so that a grader or middleware can replicate the directory or package structure the file is located in.

 ###### Code-Beispiel
 ```xml